datateknik-lth/datateknik-lth/master/optcomp-EDA230/questions/week3.md

     *   Downsafety: PHI is downsafe if there is a real occurrence of the computation after PHI but before the program exit or modification of the computation's value after the PHI function.
 SSAPRE may not add a computation which might not be used at all.
+I.e. in the following code, `x * y` might never be needed.
         ```
         while (a < b)
         i += x * y;
         a++;
         ```
-        Since the `while` loop might never run, this can be fixed by changing the `while` into an `if` and `do-while`.
+        This can be fixed by changing
+        the `while` into an `if` and `do-while`.

     *   Availability: Find the PHI-functions where an expression safely can be